multiOTP/multiotp/readme_5.3.0.0.txt

     multiotp -config ldap-activated=1

 17) Let's go for an AD/LDAP users synchronisation !
-    (users removed or desactivated in the AD/LDAP are desactivated in multiOTP) multiotp -debug -display-log -ldap-users-sync
+    (users removed or deactivated in the AD/LDAP are deactivated in multiOTP) multiotp -debug -display-log -ldap-users-sync

 DON'T FORGET TO SCHEDULE A SCRIPT THAT WILL DO THE USERS SYNCHRONIZATION REGULARY!